-- · provide documents and information, and - attend an examination to answer questions and provide reasonable assistance
+- · provide documents and information, and - attend an examination (which may be physical, virtual or hybrid) to answer questions and provide reasonable assistance

 ASIC's powers of inspection allow it to inspect certain documents that must be kept under the Corporations Act (for example, financial records).
 An inspection, unlike the powers to compel the production of documents, does not require ASIC to issue a written notice.
 The inspection usually takes place at the premises where the documents are located.